 Fortunately for us, Café Central reopened in the 1980s.

 I’m a simple fellow but the interior of today’s coffee house is quite breathtaking and gives you an idea of what the rest of the palais must look like.
-This architecture and the institution’s rich history prove a magnet for tourists, with queues outside commonplace (make a reservation if you wish to go).

 How to get to Palais Ferstel